Scrum Product Backlog - the ultimate simplistic guide

 - The backlog is often confused with a requirements document.

-- There is no mandated format to represent the backlog: it can be an Excel document, a text file, database, a collection of index cards, or most commonly, Post-It notes.
+- There is no mandated format to represent the backlog: it can be an Excel document, a text file, a database, a collection of index cards, or most commonly, Post-It notes.

 - Creating a physical form backlog increases the risk of creating multiple and conflicting versions; this is a dire mistake because the backlog is a single, trusted source of the work to be done.